truenas/linux/Documentation/block/null_blk.rst

 zone_nr_conv=[nr_conv]: Default: 0
   The number of conventional zones to create when block device is zoned.
 If zone_nr_conv >= nr_zones, it will be reduced to nr_zones - 1.

+copy_max_bytes=[size in bytes]: Default: COPY_MAX_BYTES
+  A module and configfs parameter which can be used to set hardware/driver supported maximum copy offload limit.
+  COPY_MAX_BYTES(=128MB at present) is defined in fs.h